jackDev221/NeuralChain/SECURITY.md

 **Please do not file a public ticket** mentioning the vulnerability.

-To find out how to disclose a vulnerability in Evrynet visit [https://bounty.Evrynetlabs.org](https://bounty.Evrynetlabs.org) or email bounty@Evrynetlabs.org.
+To find out how to disclose a vulnerability in NeuralChain visit [https://bounty.NeuralChainLabs.org](https://bounty.NeuralChainLabs.org) or email bounty@NeuralChainLabs.org.

 The following key may be used to communicate sensitive information to developers.